 SEAM Spaces: Phnom Penh, Jakarta, Yangon and Singapore

-To do so, SEAM – Southeast Asian Modernism – Spaces in each city form the core of the project on site.
+SEAM – Southeast Asian Modernism – Spaces in each city form the core of the project on site.
 These are open spaces for working, for presenting ideas and collected materials, and for dialogue and discussion.
-Each SEAM Space will be developed and implemented together with the local curators and other contributors in the respective countries.
+Each SEAM Space is being developed and implemented together with the local curators and other contributors in the respective countries.
 A travelling exhibition brings together contributions from the four cities and serves as the framework for the SEAM Spaces.